 Fargo real estate is some of the most expensive in North Dakota, although Fargo house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fargo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fargo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fargo are a mix of both white- and blue-collar jobs.
 Overall, Fargo is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fargo who work in office and administrative support (13.42%), sales jobs (11.44%), and management occupations (9.03%).
+There are especially a lot of people living in Fargo who work in office and administrative support (13.80%), sales jobs (10.98%), and management occupations (9.51%).

 Also of interest is that Fargo has more people living here who work in computers and math than 95% of the places in the US.